pingcap/docs/functions-and-operators/tidb-functions.md

 - Limitations:

-    - SHARD INDEX cannot be used in inequality queries.
+    - Shard index cannot be used in inequality queries.
-    - SHARD INDEX cannot be used in queries that contain `OR` mixed with an outmost `AND` operator.
+    - Shard index cannot be used in queries that contain `OR` mixed with an outmost `AND` operator.
-    - SHARD INDEX cannot be used in the `GROUP BY` clause.
+    - Shard index cannot be used in the `GROUP BY` clause.
-    - SHARD INDEX cannot be used in the `ORDER BY` clause.
+    - Shard index cannot be used in the `ORDER BY` clause.
-    - SHARD INDEX cannot be used in the `ON` clause.
+    - Shard index cannot be used in the `ON` clause.
-    - SHARD INDEX cannot be used in the `WHERE` subquery.
+    - Shard index cannot be used in the `WHERE` subquery.
-    - SHARD INDEX can only scatter unique indexes of integer fields.
+    - Shard index can only scatter unique indexes of integer fields.
-    - SHARD INDEX might be ineffective in composite indexes.
+    - Shard index might not take effect in composite indexes.
-    - SHARD INDEX cannot go through FastPlan process, which affects optimizer performance.
+    - Shard index cannot go through FastPlan process, which affects optimizer performance.
-    - SHARD INDEX cannot be used in preparing the execution plan cache.
+    - Shard index cannot be used in preparing the execution plan cache.

 #### Synopsis